sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

    }
    ~~~

-3. Now let's see what happens when Sensu encounters another configuration file
+3. Now let's see what happens when Sensu encounters another configuration
-   (e.g. a file located in a Sensu configuration directory, such as
+   snippet (e.g. a file located in a Sensu configuration directory, such as
    `/etc/sensu/conf.d/rabbitmq.json`):

    #### New configuration file contents (on disk at `/etc/sensu/conf.d/rabbitmq.json`)